 In addition, read your work aloud.
 When you write, appeal to as many of the reader’s senses as possible—visual images, sounds, tastes, smells, and textures.
 Use dialog sparingly.
 Actions really do speak louder than words.
 And above all, surround yourself with people who will give you confidence and build you up as a writer.
 Encouragement is so important.

-Do you have any particular suggestions for gay and lesbian writers?
+Do you have any particular suggestions for 2SLGBT+ writers?

 Write what you’re most afraid to write.
 Find people whom you trust and with whom you feel safe.
 Share what you write.
 Break your isolation.